In development · pre-1.0

 How Podo intends to behave.

-A single Kotlin Multiplatform core owns the forecast model, units, and copy. iOS and Android are thin UI layers over it, so behavior cannot drift between platforms.
+A single Kotlin Multiplatform core owns the forecast model, units, and copy. iOS, Android, and the site are thin layers over it.

 Built on Rita

-Podo is a client of the Rita API for its weather data.
-The app does not invent its own data pipeline; it consumes Rita and focuses on presentation and feel.
+Podo is a client of the Rita API.
+The app does not invent its own weather pipeline.
+It consumes Rita and focuses on presentation.

 Honest about uncertainty

 A forecast is a probability, not a promise.
-Podo aims to show confidence plainly rather than over-stating a single icon, so you can read how sure it is.
+Podo aims to show confidence plainly rather than over-stating a single icon.

 The data layer